What to Wear Hiking: A Women’s Guide to Outdoor Apparel

 Hiking Footwear

 Footwear is arguably one of – if not the most – important gear decisions for hiking.
-It’s essential to have a good pair of sturdy and comfortable hiking shoes with good traction.
+It’s essential to have a good pair of sturdy and comfortable hiking shoes with good traction, along with quality socks that can help prevent blisters.

 Hiking Accessories

-I personally like wearing something that provides maximum sun coverage, and my #1 favorite sunhat is the Wallaroo Sedona Hat (Use the code BEARFOOT20 for 20% off).
+• Wallaroo Sedona Hat: I personally like wearing something that provides maximum sun coverage, and this my #1 favorite sunhat.
+It doesn’t obstruct my vision, it looks great with almost any outfit, and it has a string that you can tighten so it doesn’t fly off in windy conditions (Use the code BEARFOOT20 for 20% off).

 Kristen wearing Wallaroo Sun Hat while making coffee with jet boil on Catalina Island with ocean views in front of her